ed828a/monster-rolodex/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/advanced-configuration

 ### Deployment
+The project was built assuming it is hosted at /monster-rolodex/.
+You can control this with the homepage field in your package.json.

+The build folder is ready to be deployed.
+To publish it at https://ed828a.github.io/monster-rolodex , run:

+  npm run deploy

+Find out more about deployment here:

+  bit.ly/CRA-deploy

 This section has moved here: https://facebook.github.io/create-react-app/docs/deployment

 ### `npm run build` fails to minify